kenlukas/teractf/CTFs/teractf2025/Web-XMarksTheSpot/README.md

 ![robots](./robots.png)

-And because of all the clues, the next thing I looked at is sitemap.xml
+And because of all the clues, the next thing I looked at was sitemap.xml

 ![flag](./flag.png)